Growth Mindset – The Key To Maintaining Fitness Motivation

 1. Redefine success

 It’s all about the journey.
 It may sound corny, but it’s really true in this case.
 Being successful in sports doesn’t necessarily mean you have to run a marathon, do a handstand, or pump tons of iron.
 The important thing is that you do the best you can and always try to improve.
 Even if your goal is to run a (half or relay) marathon, make sure to celebrate your first 5 km, 10 km, 21 km.
 You’ve improved, and you should be proud of yourself.
-Need some help setting goals?
-The Goals feature in the adidas Running app is exactly what you need.
+Only with that, you can maintain fitness motivation in the long run.

 2. Learn from setbacks and defeat